-- (d) A controller is not required to comply with a request to exercise any of the rights under subsections (1) through (4) of this section if the controller is unable to authenticate the request using commercially reasonable efforts.
-In such cases, the controller may request the provision of additional information reasonably necessary to authenticate the request. - (8) (a) Controllers must establish an internal process whereby consumers may appeal a refusal to take action on a request to exercise any of the rights under subsections (1) through (5) of this section within a reasonable period of time after the consumer's receipt of the notice sent by the controller under subsection (7) (b) of this section. - (b) The appeal process must be conspicuously available and as easy to use as the process for submitting such requests under this section. - (c) Within thirty days of receipt of an appeal, a controller must inform the consumer of any action taken or not taken in response to the appeal, along with a written explanation of the reasons in support thereof.
-That period may be extended by sixty additional days where reasonably necessary, taking into account the complexity and number of the requests serving as the basis for the appeal.
-The controller must inform the consumer of any such extension within thirty days of receipt of the appeal, together with the reasons for the delay.
-The controller must also provide the consumer with an email address or other online mechanism through which the consumer may submit the appeal, along with any action taken or not taken by the controller in response to the appeal and the controller's written explanation of the reasons in support thereof, to the attorney general. - (d) When informing a consumer of any action taken or not taken in response to an appeal pursuant to (c) of this subsection, the controller must clearly and prominently ask the consumer whether the consumer consents to having the controller submit the appeal, along with any action taken or not taken by the controller in response to the appeal and the controller's written explanation of the reasons in support thereof, to the attorney general.
-If the consumer provides Code Rev/JO:eab 13 S-4873.3/20 3rd draft
+- (b) If a controller does not take action on the request of a consumer, the controller must inform the consumer without undue delay and at the latest within forty-five days of receipt of the request of the reasons for not taking action and instructions for how to appeal the decision with the controller as described in subsection (7) of this section. - (c) Information provided under this section must be provided by the controller free of charge, up to twice annually to the consumer.
+Where requests from a consumer are manifestly unfounded or excessive, in particular because of their repetitive character, the controller may either: (i) Charge a reasonable fee to cover the administrative costs of complying with the request, or (ii) refuse to act on the request.
+The controller bears the burden of demonstrating the manifestly unfounded or excessive character of the request. - (d) A controller is not required to comply with a request to exercise any of the rights under subsections (1) through (4) of this section if the controller is unable to authenticate the request using commercially reasonable efforts.
+In such cases, the controller may request the provision of additional information reasonably necessary to authenticate the request. - (7) (a) Controllers must establish an internal process whereby consumers may appeal a refusal to take action on a request to exercise any of the rights under subsections (1) through (5) of this section within a reasonable period of time after the consumer's receipt of the notice sent by the controller under subsection (6) (b) of this section. - 36 (b) The appeal process must be conspicuously available and as 37 easy to use as the process for submitting such requests under this 38 section. - 39 (c) Within thirty days of receipt of an appeal, a controller must 40 inform the consumer of any action taken or not taken in response to Code Rev/JO:jlb 13 S-5561.1/20

-- such consent, the controller must submit such information to the attorney general. - (e) The attorney general must make publicly available on its web site all information it receives from a controller pursuant to (d) of this subsection, except that any information that may identify a consumer shall be redacted from such information before it is made publicly available on the attorney general's web site. - 8 NEW SECTION.
+- the appeal, along with a written explanation of the reasons in 1 support thereof.
+That period may be extended by sixty additional days 2 where reasonably necessary, taking into account the complexity and 3 number of the requests serving as the basis for the appeal.
+The 4 controller must inform the consumer of any such extension within 5 6 thirty days of receipt of the appeal, together with the reasons for the delay.
+The controller must also provide the consumer with an 7 email address or other online mechanism through which the consumer 8 may submit the appeal, along with any action taken or not taken by 9 the controller in response to the appeal and the controller's written 10 11 explanation of the reasons in support thereof, to the attorney 12 general. - (d) When informing a consumer of any action taken or not taken in response to an appeal pursuant to (c) of this subsection, the controller must clearly and prominently ask the consumer whether the consumer consents to having the controller submit the appeal, along with any action taken or not taken by the controller in response to the appeal and must, upon request, provide the controller's written explanation of the reasons in support thereof, to the attorney general.
+If the consumer provides such consent, the controller must submit such information to the attorney general. - NEW SECTION.
 Sec.
-7. PROCESSING DEIDENTIFIED DATA OR 9 PSEUDONYMOUS DATA.
-(1) This chapter does not require a controller or 10 processor to do any of the following solely for purposes of complying 11 with this chapter: - (a) Reidentify deidentified data;
+7. PROCESSING DEIDENTIFIED DATA OR PSEUDONYMOUS DATA.
+(1) This chapter does not require a controller or processor to do any of the following solely for purposes of complying with this chapter: - (a) Reidentify deidentified data;